JaredAdamsCode/PortalChess/P3-Documentation/P3-Scrum-Ceremonies.md

 - Working on unregistering an account, brought up issues with deleting an account with their ID cascading with other tables.
 Talked about solutions
 - Working on implementing Chesspieces that arent already finished, brought up issues of adding the Portal piece and how that affects other pieces
 - Working on getting the client to send a move to the server and having the server process that move

+## Scrum Session 6 Daily Scrum 11/19/2020
+- Finished having the server pull JSON board string and translate that into a ChessBoard object
+- Finished unregistering an account
+- Started working on adding the Portal chesspiece and the interactions with other chesspieces
+- Still working on client sending a move to the server and handling that

+## Scrum Session 7 Daily Scrum 11/24/2020
+- Created a refresh lists button on Dashboard that refreshes the Matches and Invitations List
+- Added a timestamp for both start and end times of a Match
+- Client can now send a move request to server and have it process that correctly
+- Portal piece has now been added as a possibility in the Chessboard
+- Working on implementing turns
+- Working on having the first turn be placing the Portal piece